bruceliu68/lb-cli/README.md

-# lb-cli
+# tds-cli

 # How to Use

-npm install lb-cli -g
+npm install tds-cli -g

-lb init projectName
+tds init projectName